Security: Corporate security

-Ecological security
+Environmental security

-Ecological security, also known as environmental security, refers to the integrity of ecosystems and the biosphere, particularly in relation to their capacity to sustain a diversity of life-forms (including human life).
+Environmental security, also known as ecological security, refers to the integrity of ecosystems and the biosphere, particularly in relation to their capacity to sustain a diversity of life-forms (including human life).
 The security of ecosystems has attracted greater attention as the impact of ecological damage by humans has grown.

-Food security

-Food security refers to the ready supply of, and access to, safe and nutritious food.
-Food security is gaining in importance as the world's population has grown and productive land has diminished through overuse and climate change.

 Home security

-Home security normally refers to the security systems used on a property used as a dwelling (commonly including doors, locks, alarm systems, lighting, fencing); and personal security practices (such as ensuring doors are locked, alarms activated, windows closed etc.)
+Home security normally refers to the security systems used on a property used as a dwelling (commonly including doors, locks, alarm systems, lighting, fencing); and personal security practices (such as ensuring doors are locked, alarms are activated, windows are closed etc.)

 Human security

-Human security is an emerging paradigm which, in response to traditional emphasis on the right of nation states to protect themselves, has focused on the primacy of the security of people (individuals and communities).
+Human security is an emerging paradigm that, in response to traditional emphasis on the right of nation-states to protect themselves, has focused on the primacy of the security of people (individuals and communities).
 The concept is supported by the United Nations General Assembly, which has stressed "the right of people to live in freedom and dignity" and recognized "that all individuals, in particular vulnerable people, are entitled to freedom from fear and freedom from want".

+Information security

+Information security refers to the security of information in any form.
+Spoken, written, digital, networked, technological, and procedural forms of information are all examples that may be covered in an information security management scheme.
+Computer security, IT security, ICT security, and network security are thus all subdomains of information security.

 National security

-National security refers to the security of a nation state, including its people, economy, and institutions.
+National security refers to the security of a nation-state, including its people, economy, and institutions.
 In practice, state governments rely on a wide range of means, including diplomacy, economic power, and military capabilities.

+Resource security

+"Resource security" refers to the political and commercial objective of ensuring that supplies of materials needed for the production of goods and the satisfaction of human needs can be reliably sustained into the future.
+It involves protecting the supply of such resources as water, energy, food and industrial raw materials from risks of global depletion and risks to national supply incurred by trade restrictions, government or terrorist interference or market failures.
+While critical raw materials such as rare earth minerals are an important focus of resource security planning, resource security covers a broader range of resources.
+Food security, ensuring that a reliable supply of, and access to, safe and nutritious food, and energy security are important aspects of resource security.
+Food security is gaining in importance as the world's population has grown and productive land has diminished through overuse and climate change.

+The UK government published a Resource Security Action Plan for England in March 2012, subtitled "Making the most of valuable resources", responding to concerns raised by businesses and business leaders such as the Confederation of British Industry (CBI) and the Engineering Employers' Federation (EEF), and work in this field undertaken by the House of Commons Science and Technology Committee.
+The action plan was an interdepartmental initiative for which the Department for Environment, Food and Rural Affairs (DEFRA) took the lead role as first point of contact for business enquiries.